Navigation: ENTERING AND MAINTAINING ACCOUNTS >

 Enter an amount in the Budget column for each account that you want to budget for, and leave the Budget column empty for the accounts that you don't want to budget for.

 If an annual budget has already been entered for the selected year, the previously entered values will be displayed in the Budget column.
 The totals of income and expense budget amounts and your budget surplus/deficit for the entire budget year are displayed at the bottom of the window, and are updated as soon as you enter each value and move to another row.
-(The wording used for those values at the bottom of the window will depend on your selections in the Maintenance ⇒ Entity Names window.)
+(The wording used for those values at the bottom of the window will depend on your selections in the Maintenance ⇒ Entity and Report Names window.)

 Once you have entered all of your desired annual budget amounts in the Budget column, click Save to save them.
 You can alternatively click Cancel to abandon your changes.